elarabyelaidy19/gitlit/gitlet-design.md

 - **merge**:

+- **mergeLogic**: specify what happens to files when we merge.
+    - takes headCommit and mergeCommit and splitCommit and file.
+    -  if split contains file and this file unchanged in headBranch and changed in other branch check to other branch.
+    - if file in split changed in headBranch and and not changed in other keep it.
+    - if file presents in boths commits and  equals or not presnts in both keep it, and no conflict.
+    - if file in head equal file in split and not presnt in other delet it. stage file and update.
+    - file in split equals file in other and not presnts in head branch not doing anything.
+    - file not presnt in split commit and file presnts in head commit not in other commit
+    - file not in head and presents in other commit checkout to other.
+    -  **encounterd merge conflict**: when we have merge conflict.
+        - file in split and not equals other and head, and head and other not equal
+        - file in head and split and not equals, and not found in other
+        - file in other and split and not equals, and not found head
+        - not in split and othe and head not equals

 - **SplitCommit**: find split commit of two commits
     -  find if there is a split commit between two commits.